christinium/Health/OmissionDetection/~README.md

 ## TL;DR

 Traditional NLP metrics (BLEU/ROUGE) don't work for clinical workflows.
-This system uses a clinical safety-first approach with zero-shot learning and chain-of-thought prompting to detect omissions in medical text—achieving **sub-human error rates**.
+This system uses a clinical safety-first approach with zero-shot learning and chain-of-thought prompting to detect omissions in medical text.

 **Goal**: Improve the quality and completeness of medical documentation
 **Objective**: Automatically detect clinically relevant details from transcripts that are missing from the HPI section of medical notes